-Now there were people standing around witnessing this exchange between Jesus and John's disciples, and they must have been standing around like a bunch of rubes with their mouths hanging open.
-I say that because Jesus lit into them, asking them what they thought they had gone to find when they went to see John in the wilderness.
-Managing to take a shot at the king and others who live luxuriously in fine palaces, Jesus further declares John to be a prophet.
-Murmurs of acknowledgment rise in response to Jesus, as the people agreed that indeed God's justice had been shown, as they and even the tax collectors among them were baptized by John.
+People were standing around witnessing this exchange between Jesus and John's disciples, and they must have been doing so with their mouths hanging open because Jesus tore into them, asking them what they thought they had gone to find when they went to see John in the wilderness.
+Taking a shot at the king and priests and others who live luxuriously in fine palaces, Jesus further declared John to be a prophet.
+Murmurs of acknowledgment rose in response to Jesus, as the people agreed that indeed God's justice had been shown, as they and even the tax collectors among them were baptized by John.

-But even with this affirmation, Jesus shakes his head in frustration as he asks, "to what then will I compare the people of this generation?", accusing them of not being able to make up their minds.
+But even with this affirmation, Jesus shook his head in frustration as he asked, "to what then will I compare the people of this generation?" accusing them of not being able to make up their minds.
 "John came fasting, eating no bread and drinking no wine, and you say, 'he's a wacko!' - the Son of Man has come eating and drinking and you say, 'look, a glutton and a drunkard, a friend of tax collectors and sinners!"

-Now this is where we entered the story, with one of the Pharisees who heard Jesus asking him to eat with him, and Jesus entering his house and taking his place at the table.
-Imagine, if you will, Simon's horrified reaction as the "woman of the city" started to paw over Jesus.
+With Jesus' frustration ringing in our ears we enter today's story.
+One of the Pharisees by the name of Simon who heard Jesus' response to John, asked Jesus to come and eat with him.
+Jesus accepted, entering Simon's house and taking his place at the table.
+Now imagine, if you will, Simon's horrified reaction as the unnamed but clearly identified "woman of the city" started to paw over Jesus.
 Horrified, disgusted even, as Jesus allowed himself not only to be touched by a woman, but touched by a woman who clearly and demonstrably would cause Jesus to be declared unclean.
 How she even got into Simon's house, the house of a Pharisee, let alone into the eating area is another question, but there was no question that Jesus, allowing himself to be touched by her he had allowed himself to be declared 'off limits' to all who were pure and righteous.

 "How can this man call himself a prophet?", Simon thinks to himself somewhat smugly.
 "I thought he was a fraud all along!
 Surely if he was a prophet he would know who and what kind of woman is touching him - he would surely know that she is a sinner.
 What a phoney!
-How can he consider himself to be sacred when he allows himself to be profaned in such a way"
+How can he consider himself to be sacred when he allows himself to be profaned in such a way?"

-And then in a wonderful turn of ironic humour, Jesus demonstrates his power as a prophet to Simon by showing Simon that he not only knew this woman, he also knew Simon's private thoughts!
-Jesus presented this Pharisee with a puzzle, a puzzle which Simon - following Pharisaic logic - would have to solve in such a way as to point out to himself that his perspective on sinners was wrong.
+And then in a wonderful turn of ironic humour, Jesus demonstrates his power as a prophet and even more than a prophet to Simon by showing Simon that he not only knew this woman, he also knew Simon's private thoughts!
+Jesus presented this Pharisee with a puzzle, a puzzle which Simon - following Pharisaic logic - could only solve in such a way as to point out to himself that his perspective on sinners was wrong.